-Insiders who acquired US$3.5m worth of SQL Technologies Corp.'s (NASDAQ:SKYX) stock at an average price of US$14.00 in the past 12 months may be dismayed by the recent 66% price decline.
+Insiders who acquired US$827k worth of Loyalty Ventures Inc.'s (NASDAQ:LYLT) stock at an average price of US$21.17 in the past 12 months may be dismayed by the recent 22% price decline.
 Insiders buy with the expectation to see their investments rise in value over a period of time.
-However, recent losses have rendered their above investment worth US$932k which is not ideal.
+However, recent losses have rendered their above investment worth US$54k which is not ideal.

-Over the last year, we can see that the biggest insider purchase was by Director Dov Shiff for US$3.3m worth of shares, at about US$14.00 per share.
-That means that even when the share price was higher than US$3.73 (the recent price), an insider wanted to purchase shares.
+In the last twelve months, the biggest single purchase by an insider was when CEO, President & Director Charles Horn bought US$250k worth of shares at a price of US$42.00 per share.
+That means that even when the share price was higher than US$1.37 (the recent price), an insider wanted to purchase shares.
 While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
 We always take careful note of the price insiders pay when purchasing shares.
-Generally speaking, it catches our eye when insiders have purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.
+It is generally more encouraging if they paid above the current price, as it suggests they saw value, even at higher levels.

-SQL Technologies is not the only stock insiders are buying.
-So take a peek at this free list of growing companies with insider buying.
+But note: Loyalty Ventures may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.